 - Slow Cooker – You can’t make the best Crock Pot turkey breast without a slow cooker!
-This one is basic and affordable, and I love it!
+This one is basic and affordable.

 - Instant Read Thermometer– This thermometer is a must for easy slow cooker turkey breast recipes.
 It’s the only way to know once it’s reached proper internal temperature, and it reads in just 2 seconds with super high accuracy – which is actually important because the food can start to cool while you wait for a terrible thermometer to work.

 - Basting Brush – About an hour into cooking turkey breast in the Crock Pot, use this brush to brush up some of the herb butter back on the top of the turkey.

 Crock Pot Turkey Breast (Juicy + Fast Prep!)

 Learn how to cook turkey breast in the slow cooker with this Crock Pot turkey breast recipe.
 It's juicy, flavorful, and super easy!

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes!

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.